Guisborough: Sport

 King George's Fields, adjacent to the football club, is a playing field with a small playground and a skate park.
 There is a swimming pool, built in 1968, at the fields.
 An eight-year campaign led by the late MP, Dr Ashok Kumar, secured the pool's refurbishment, which was completed in 2008–2009.

 Guisborough Rugby Union Football club plays in Durham/Northumberland 2 division in the 2021–22 season.
 The area's constituent body is the Yorkshire Rugby Football Union, able to compete in the region's Silver Trophy.

 Guisborough Cricket Club plays in the NYSD cricket league.
 In 2001–04 it equalled its record of four successive league wins.
 Past players have included the professionals Murray Goodwin (Sussex and Zimbabwe), Desmond Haynes and Phil Simmons (both West Indies), Imran Jan (Trinidad and Tobago), Sean Clingeleffer (Tasmania) and Greg Todd (Otago).

+FIM Superbike World Championship team Shaun Muir Racing (competing under ROKiT BMW Motorrad WorldSBK Team) are based in Guisborough.
+The team has won the World Superbike Riders' Championship once and the British Superbike Championship twice.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the Bilsdale and the local relay TV transmitters.

+Local radio stations are BBC Radio Tees, Capital North East, Smooth North East, Heart North East, and Zetland FM, a community based radio station which broadcast from its studio in Redcar.

+The town is served by the local newspapers TeessideLive and The Northern Echo.